dmlc/dgl/examples/pytorch/dimenet/README.md

 num_workers       int   Number of subprocesses to use for data loading.
 Default is 18 gpu               int   GPU index.
 Default is 0, using CUDA:0 interval          int   Time intervals for model evaluation.
-Default is 50 step-size         int   Period of learning rate decay.
-Default is 100. gamma             float Factor of learning rate decay.
-Default is 0.3.
+Default is 50 step_size         int   Period of learning rate decay.
+Default is 100 gamma             float Factor of learning rate decay.
+Default is 0.3
 ```

 ##### Examples